-There are times when a person needs access but you want to protect as much as possible on the account.
-Often times that billing information.
+Sometimes, a person needs access, but you want to protect as much as possible on the account.
+Often times, that billing information.

-Stripe (and PayPal) allow you to create a user account that can access information they need without seeing all your financial data.
+Stripe (and PayPal) allow you to create a user account that can access the information you need without seeing all your financial data.

 Granting access allows the vendor to get the information they need by having their own account.
 This is also helpful when you have two-factor authentication on a site.

 Two-factor authentication adds another layer of security to the login, which can be cumbersome when sharing account logins.
 Most of the web services we now recommend to clients allow for granting access.
 This makes it easier and more secure.

 Before sharing your master information, see if sharing access is an option.

 Using a password manager is great for more than sharing passwords.
 Password managers allow you to generate and save strong passwords.
 Most also allow you to share and send your credentials to your contacts securely.

 With some share options, your vendor will get a key to use instead of the credential itself.
 Which protects the integrity of your information,

 Our favorite, Bitwarden, allows you to share, create strong passwords, and more.